taniman/profit-trailer/README.md

 To be able to run the application you need Java 8 <br />
 Open a terminal or command prompt and type <br />
 java -jar GunbotProxyCommunity-x.x.x.jar  (replace x.x.x with your actual version number)<br />
-On OSX or some linux versions you might need to sudo su and then run the java- jar command.<br />
+On OSX or some linux versions you might need to sudo su and then run the java -jar command.<br />
 <br />
 If you did everything correctly the application will start without giving you any error messages.<br />
 Open a web browser and go to <br />